 HAP-620.
 Health Care Reimbursement Systems.
 This course provides students with an understanding of third party payers in reimbursement of health care services.
 Attention is given to the history of health insurance in the United States.
 A summary of insurance coverage is then provided.
 The important effect of managed care on hospital and physician reimbursement is highlighted.
 The structure of Government payers, Medicare and Medicaid are explained and the stringent coding rules mandated by Medicare are discussed.
 Students also participate in an experiment whereby they are assigned the role of hospital administrator, or physician and are given a patient vignette to illustrate the importance of negotiation and cooperation in providing services under different reimbursement scenarios.
 1.5 s.h.
 Summer and Fall

 HAP-622.
 Health Care Marketing.
 This course provides students with a thorough understanding of the principles and concepts of health care marketing.
 Essential elements of marketing are discussed in detail to assist students in applying this knowledge in today’s dynamic health care environment.
 1.5 s.h.
 Summer and Fall

 HAP-632.
 Quality Management in Health Care.
 This course provides students with an understanding of components of quality management and performance improvement.
 Attention is given to quality management components, such as quality assessment, risk management, utilization management, outcomes assessment, and benchmarking which are used in evaluating and improving health care services and patient safety.
 The course focuses primarily on providing students the necessary knowledge and skills for understanding systems improvement and then participating and leading quality improvement (QI) efforts.
-Students gain competence in applying the principles, processes, and tools used in QI as they plan and conduct a personal improvement project using the Institute of Healthcare Improvement Model.
+Students gain competence in applying the principles, processes, and tools used in QI as they plan an improvement project using the Institute of Healthcare Improvement Model.
 Students are introduced to factors that impact patient safety and explore ways of identifying and reducing risks.
 Students also gain knowledge of the importance of measuring and managing service excellence and patient satisfaction.3 s.h.